Sanofi Manufacturing Plant, India

 Sanofi-aventis global development centre

-Sanofi-aventis, the vaccines division of Sanofi, has opened its global development centre (GDC) on the Goa premises in December 2007.
-It is the company's first pharmaceutical development centre in Asia.
-It is also the group's single largest investment in India at €15m.
+Sanofi-aventis, the vaccines division of Sanofi, opened its global development centre (GDC) on the Goa premises in December 2007.
+It is the company’s first pharmaceutical development centre in Asia.
+It is also the group’s single largest investment in India at €15m.

 The 2,600m2 centre supports the group in introducing new medicines in Asia-Pacific.
 The centre is used for analytical and pharmaceutical formulations and has a capacity to develop 12 compounds a year.

-Sanofi has opened the centre with a view to expand its presence in the region and tap the local markets.
+Sanofi opened the centre with a view to expand its presence in the region and tap the local markets.
 It also provides impetus to worldwide formulation efforts of the group.

-Products manufactured at Sanofi's manufacturing facility in Goa
+Products from Sanofi’s manufacturing plant in Goa

-The facility manufactures Amaryl and Daonil tablets for blood glucose reduction, Cardace for hypertension and congestive heart failure after acute myocardial infarction, Frisium for seizures and Stilnoct for insomnia.
+Sanofi’s manufacturing plant in Goa produces Amaryl and Daonil tablets for blood glucose reduction, Cardace for hypertension and congestive heart failure after acute myocardial infarction, Frisium for seizures and Stilnoct for insomnia.
 All these are targeted at the local market.

 Bulk Daonil tablets are exported to Spain, Canada and South Africa.
 Pain relief medicine Panadiene is exported to Singapore, Malaysia and Hong Kong.